Caregiver Strain and Burden: How Nurses Can Provide Support

 A caregiver also helps to reduce the need for additional institutional or healthcare support and services.
 For instance, a care receiver may only need help with cooking and cleaning and might need to live in an assisted living facility if they don’t have a caregiver nearby to help.
 Instead, the caregiver can help with these small activities, thus allowing the care receiver to keep a sense of independence (9).

-Caregivers experience many positive benefits of being a caregiver.
-They may have a better understanding of the person’s needs and the illness or medical condition if they have one.
+Caregivers experience many positive benefits.
+They may better understand the person’s needs and illness or medical condition if they have one.
 Caregivers also feel a sense of personal growth and role satisfaction when caring for others.
-They experience an increased awareness of their own self-care and pay closer attention to their own health.
+They experience an increased awareness of self-care and pay closer attention to their health.

-Caregivers also report having a closer relationship with the person they are helping and often have positive interactions.
+Caregivers also report having a closer relationship with the person they are helping and often having positive interactions.
 They also have improved empathy towards other caregivers and care recipients.
-Oftentimes they befriend other caregivers to share their knowledge, stories, and experiences (14).
+They often befriend other caregivers to share their knowledge, stories, and experiences (14).

 Ask yourself...